PradeepmkDeveloper/PradeepmkDeveloper/README.md

 I'm
 Salesforce CRM Technical Lead,
-I have 12 years of experience into IT industry, i have started my career with .NET and currently working in Salesforce CRM.
+I have 12 years of experience into IT industry, i have started my career with .NET and currently working as Salesforce CRM Tech Lead.
 I have worked in many technologies, here is the list of it: .NET, C#, Windows APP Developement, Windows Presentation Foundation (WPF), XAML, Windows Mobile Developement, Kinect(Xbox), APEX, Lightnining, LWC, HTML, CSS, JavaScript, SQL Server and count gonna increase year by year 😄

 ![Visitor Count](https://profile-counter.glitch.me/PradeepmkDeveloper/count.svg)